-Slide the battery tray door off and install eight "AA" batteries into transmitter, making sure the polarity is correct.
+• Slide the battery tray door off and install eight "AA" batteries into transmitter, making sure the polarity is correct.

-- Insert the antenna into the top of the transmitter and tighten. - Turn the transmitter on and check the battery light.
-If the red light glows steady, the batteries have enough voltage.
+- Insert the antenna into the top of the transmitter and tighten. - Turn on the transmitter and check the battery light.
+If the red light glows steadily, the batteries have enough voltage.
 If the red light blinks, the batteries are low and should be replaced.